 Therein lied problem number two – possibly the reason behind the C5’s downfall.
 Nobody dared be seen struggling to propel a C5 uphill with articulated trucks inches from your torso.
 Combine that with quizzical stares and finger pointing of the bemused general public and your pool of purchasers narrows considerably.

-Alas the C5 was a visionary idea that just appeared in the wrong century.
+Sadly, the C5 was a visionary idea that just appeared in the wrong century.

 Sinclair timeline 1958-1986

-1958 Leaves school Editor Practical Wireless
+1958 Leaves school and becomes Editor of Practical Wireless

 1961 Formed Sinclair Radionics